15 Short Inspirational Stories with a Moral [Motivational stories]

 Moral of the story:

 Laziness will never get you anywhere in life.
 Success almost always takes humility and hard work.
-Read these quotes about laziness for more insights on this topic!
+You might like these quotes about laziness.

 shortstoriesaboutlife13-6171299